Apurbo-Knight/Pet-House/README.md

 # Project Name
-- Humans Best Friend (Pet Adoption Website)
+- pet House (Pet Adoption Website)
 # Description of The Project
 Browse through this extensive website of pets available for adoption, complete with photos and detailed profiles.
 Adopting a pet not only saves a life but also brings immeasurable joy and companionship into your home.
 Every animal deserves love, and by choosing to adopt, you become part of a compassionate community dedicated to animal welfare.
 # 6 key featurs of the project